ptpat/ha-comfobox-mqtt-addon/README.md

 ---

-## Entwicklungsgeschichte — Was nicht funktioniert hat
+## Development History — What Did Not Work

-Für alle die dasselbe Problem debuggen, hier die Irrwege:
+For anyone debugging the same problem, here are the dead ends encountered:

 ### Alpine Linux (ghcr.io/hassio-addons/base)

-Die Standard-HA-Addon-Basis verwendet Alpine mit **musl libc**.
-Mono's `SerialPort.isatty()` gibt auf musl `false` zurück für PTY-Slaves → `Not a tty` Fehler.
-Lösung: Wechsel zu **Debian bookworm-slim** (glibc).
+The standard HA add-on base uses Alpine with **musl libc**.
+Mono's `SerialPort.isatty()` returns `false` on musl for PTY slaves → `Not a tty` error.
+Solution: switch to **Debian bookworm-slim** (glibc).

 ### /dev/ttyS0 via devices:

-`/dev/ttyS0` auf HA Green ist ein dummy UART ohne echte Hardware. `socat` kann darauf nicht schreiben → `I/O error`.
-Kein brauchbarer serieller Port.
+`/dev/ttyS0` on HA Green is a dummy UART with no real hardware. `socat` cannot write to it → `I/O error`.
+No usable serial port this way.

-### socat mit ispeed/ospeed
+### socat with ispeed/ospeed

-`socat PTY,ispeed=76800` — socat kennt 76800 nicht als Standard-Baudrate → `cfsetispeed: Invalid argument`.
-Nicht-Standard-Baudraten werden von socat nicht unterstützt.
+`socat PTY,ispeed=76800` — socat does not know 76800 as a standard baud rate → `cfsetispeed: Invalid argument`.
+Non-standard baud rates are not supported by socat.

-### socat rawer statt raw
+### socat rawer instead of raw

-`rawer` setzt intern Baudrate-Optionen auf dem PTY → `cfsetispeed: Invalid argument`.
-Lösung: `raw` verwenden.
+`rawer` sets baud rate options internally on the PTY → `cfsetispeed: Invalid argument`.
+Solution: use `raw`.

-### stty vor Mono-Start
+### stty before Mono starts

-`stty -F /dev/pts/1 38400` auf einem PTY-Slave schlägt lautlos fehl (`|| true`).
-Mono ruft trotzdem `tcsetattr()` auf → `ENOTTY`. stty hilft nicht.
+`stty -F /dev/pts/1 38400` on a PTY slave fails silently (`|| true`).
+Mono still calls `tcsetattr()` → `ENOTTY`. stty does not help.

-### socat PTY↔PTY Topologie
+### socat PTY↔PTY topology

-Zwei socat-Prozesse: PTY-A↔PTY-B und PTY-B↔TCP.
-Mono bekommt PTY-A. Trotzdem `ENOTTY` — PTY-Slaves auf ARM/aarch64 Linux unterstützen `tcsetattr()` grundsätzlich nicht vollständig, unabhängig von der Topologie.
+Two socat processes: PTY-A↔PTY-B and PTY-B↔TCP.
+Mono gets PTY-A. Still `ENOTTY` — PTY slaves on ARM/aarch64 Linux do not fully support `tcsetattr()` regardless of topology.

-### Baudrate 76800
+### Baud rate 76800

-RF77 README: *"On my Raspberry only a baudrate of 38400 was working."* Die ComfoBox muss im OEM-Menü auf 38400 umgestellt werden.
+RF77 README: *"On my Raspberry only a baudrate of 38400 was working."* The ComfoBox must be reconfigured in the OEM menu.

-### Mono aus externem Repository (mono-project.com)
+### Mono from external repository (mono-project.com)

-Im HA-Build-Container kein Internetzugang für `gpg keyserver` oder `curl` zu externen Repos → Build schlägt fehl mit Exit Code 100.
-Lösung: `mono-complete` direkt aus Debian Bookworm Standard-Repository.
+Inside the HA build container there is no internet access for `gpg keyserver` or `curl` to external repos → build fails with exit code 100.
+Solution: install `mono-complete` directly from the Debian Bookworm standard repository.

 ---

-## Lizenz
+## License

-Dieses Add-on basiert auf [RF77/comfobox-mqtt](https://github.com/RF77/comfobox-mqtt) — siehe `License rf77` für die ursprüngliche Lizenz.
+This add-on is based on [RF77/comfobox-mqtt](https://github.com/RF77/comfobox-mqtt) — see `License rf77` for the original license.